 The quality factor most people miss: dose uniformity

 “Dose uniformity” means each gummy in the bottle matches what the label intends.
-That sounds basic, but it’s one of the hardest things to achieve consistently in gummies-especially when ingredients are used at very low levels.
-When you’re trying to distribute tiny amounts across thousands of pieces, the quality of the premix and the discipline of the process matter a lot.
+It sounds simple, but it's one of the hardest things to get right in gummies—especially with low-level ingredients.
+When you're distributing tiny amounts across thousands of pieces, the premix quality and process discipline matter a lot.

-One detail many shoppers never consider: in gummy manufacturing, mixing time isn’t just a step-it’s a control point.
+Something most shoppers never think about: in gummy manufacturing, mixing time isn't just a step—it's a control point.
 Under-mixing can create uneven distribution.
 Overmixing can whip in air and accelerate oxidative stress.
 Skilled teams lock mixing parameters down like they would in any high-control production environment.

 - Lot/batch code and expiration date clearly printed (traceability is essential)